 Welcoming the stranger, a characteristic of the early Church, remains a permanent feature of the Church of God.
 Welcoming the stranger is thus intrinsic to the nature of the Church itself and bears witness to its fidelity to the gospel.

-The Episcopal Conferences of Ireland and the United States work together in responding to the spiritual and pastoral care needs of Irish immigrants living in the United States.
+The Episcopal Conferences of Ireland and the United States work together to respond to the spiritual and pastoral care needs of Irish immigrants living in the United States.
 The Irish Apostolate USA and the Irish Immigration Pastoral Centers play a unique role in the life of Irish immigrants by their ability to respond to their spiritual and pastoral needs within a cultural framework.

-The chaplains, religious workers, and staff respect and value the cultural heritage of the immigrants and plan liturgical and sacramental services that meet the needs and practices of the immigrants.
+The chaplains, religious workers, and staff respect and value the family oriented, social, cultural and spiritual heritage of Irish immigrants and provide outreach services that meet the needs and practices of the immigrants.

 The Catholic Church has always demonstrated a concern for children.
 The Irish Apostolate USA is committed to ensuring that children served by our organizations are not at risk of sexual abuse by the Church personnel.
 All of the priests involved in pastoral care have been cleared by their arch/dioceses for ministry on a yearly basis.

 In addition, the Irish Apostolate USA complies with the U.S. Conference of Catholic Bishops’ policy on safeguarding children, for all staff and volunteers.

 Read the entire document, Charter for the Protection of Children and Young People Essential Norms, Statement of Episcopal Commitment, Revised June 2018.